Trump pardons Jan. 6 defendants, signs executive orders to secure U.S.-Mexico border - UPI.com

 "We are the only country in the world that does this with birthright, as you know.
 And it's just absolutely ridiculous," Trump said, as he added he's "fine with legal immigration."

-In addition, Trump signed an executive order to delay enforcing a federal ban on TikTok for at least 75 days to give the administration "an opportunity to determine the appropriate course forward."
+Trump signed an executive order Monday night to delay enforcing a federal ban on TikTok for at least 75 days to give the administration "an opportunity to determine the appropriate course forward."
 A law banning TikTok took effect Sunday.

+Trump told reporters "the United States should be entitled to get half of TikTok" in order to protect U.S. national security.
+TikTok is owned by China's ByteDance.

 As Trump signed his executive orders, reporters asked questions and Trump answered.
 Among the many topics were tariffs, which Trump said he plans to impose, possibly 25% tariffs, on Canada and Mexico starting Feb.
 1. Trump reminded reporters that the tariffs on China are still in effect from his first term.